telerik/fiddler-everywhere-docs/knowledge-base/capturing-localhost-traffic.md

 ## Description

-Traffic sent to [http://localhost](http://localhost) or [http://127.0.0.1](http://127.0.0.1) is not captured when using some browsers like Google Chrome or Firefox even though the **Capturing** mode of Fiddler Everywhere is turned on.
+While testing my application the traffic sent to [http://localhost](http://localhost) or [http://127.0.0.1](http://127.0.0.1) is not captured by [Fiddler Everywhere system capturing]({%slug capture-traffic-get-started%}).
 How can I handle this issue?

 ## Solution

-Utilize either of the following approaches:
+You can utilize either of the following approaches:

 - [Use the machine name](#using-the-machine-name) instead of `localhost`.
 - [Use one of the specially provided aliases](#using-aliases) in Fiddler Everywhere.